community

 State Agencies

-There are two state agencies that are an important resource to homeowners and lake associations.
-The Department of Environment, Great Lakes, and Energy (EGLE) is a source of information about a broad range of environmental topics, but also about regulations and permits that are required when proposed property changes may impact waterbodies and waterways.
-The Department of Natural Resources (DNR) is an important resources for issues related to fisheries and safe boating.
+There are two state agencies that are important resources to homeowners and lake associations.
+The Department of Environment, Great Lakes and Energy (EGLE) is a source of information about a broad range of environmental topics, but also about regulations and permits that are required when proposed property changes may impact waterbodies and waterways.
+The Department of Natural Resources (DNR) is an important resource for issues related to fisheries and safe boating.